aymankiggundu/diabetes_prediction/README.md

 [http://13.60.230.84:8501/](http://13.60.230.84:8501/)

+NB; Use some of the txt files in 'diabetes_prediction/data/raw'some of which are diabetic and the others are not.

 ## Contributors

 This project was developed by Kiggundu Sulaiman (Ayman) and Twongiirwe Susan, Computer Science Students at CoCIS of Makerere University Kampala, Uganda.